James's Precious Footsteps

 At 15 months of age I was diagnosed with Spastic Diplegia Cerebral Palsy.
-I have spasticity in both my legs and left arm which can be very uncomfortable and restricts my movements.
+I have spasticity in both my legs and arms which can be very uncomfortable and restricts my movements.
 I have difficulties with muscle control, balance and coordination.
 At 3 years of age I am still unable to sit unaided or walk, however I do bunny hop crawl and can nearly catch my big brother Edward.

 Despite his disability, James is a very happy and cheeky boy and takes on all the challenges his condition throws at him - with great determination.